 - You must have access to the K2 database and able to execute SQL statements against the database.
 You may need to enlist the assistance of your database administrator to run the scripts provided.

 - You should make a backup of the K2 database before running the archive script.

 - If you need assistance in archiving your K2 reporting data, please log a support ticket with Product Support.

 Follow the steps below to create the necessary archive scripts and to execute the archive script.

 - Create a destination (archiving) database, for example K2Archive.

 If you have archived K2 data before and want to append additional archived data to the existing archive database, you do not need to create a new database; just use the name of the existing archive database when you edit the archive script in step 8.

 - Download and extract the attached zip file.

-- Run the mArchiveBackupLog.sql script against the K2 database.
+- Run the mArchiveBackupLog.sql script, located in the (1) Additional Database Archiving Scripts folder, against the K2 database.
 This script creates the mArchiveBackupLog Stored Procedure, which is used to output messages to the query window when you run the archive script.

 - Specify a date range on the @FromDate and @ToDate.
 Data within this range will be archived to the target archive database.